First Lady Among Mourners At Funeral For Slain Chicago Teen

-Hundreds of mourners, including first lady Michelle Obama, turned out for the funeral of a 15-year-old Chicago girl.
-Hadiya Pendleton was shot to death days after she and her high school band performed at inaugural events in Washington last month.
-As NPR's Cheryl Corley reports, Pendleton's killing has made her part of the nation's debate over gun violence.
+Hundreds of mourners, including first lady Michelle Obama, turned out Saturday for the funeral of 15-year-old Hadiya Pendleton, a Chicago girl who was shot to death just days after she and her high school band performed at the presidential inauguration in Washington.

-CHERYL CORLEY, BYLINE: First lady Michelle Obama did not speak during Hadiya Pendleton's funeral.
-Instead, before the services, she met privately with the family and with the teenager's classmates and friends.
-Later, Mrs. Obama stood at the still open casket and comforted the teenager's mother; rubbing Cleopatra Cowley-Pendleton's back as she looked down at her daughter and wept.
+The first lady did not speak during Pendleton's funeral, but met privately with the family, and with her classmates and friends before the services.
+Later, Obama stood at the open casket and comforted the teenager's mother, rubbing Cleopatra Cowley Pendleton's back as she looked down at her daughter and wept.

-"You don't know how hard this really is, and those of you who do know how hard this is, I'm sorry.
-I'm sorry.
-No mother, no father should ever have to experience this.
+"You don't know how hard this really is, and those of you who do know how hard this is, I'm sorry — I'm sorry," she said.
+"No mother, no father should ever have to experience this."

-Friends and family lined up during the nearly three-hour funeral at Greater Harvest Baptist Church to talk about the girl with the ready smile, the sister who protected her baby brother, and the honor student and majorette who wowed her classmates and teachers with her infectious spirit.
+Friends and family lined up during the nearly three-hour funeral at Greater Harvest Baptist Church to talk about the girl with the ready smile; the sister who protected her baby brother; and the honor student and majorette who wowed her classmates and teachers with her infectious spirit.

-KAYLEN JONES: I love her .
-And, yes, for these few weeks, I've been feeling like there's a part of me missing, but I've since realized she's right here with us.
-She never left; she's right here with all of us whispering the answers to us in chemistry.
+"I love her ... for these few weeks, I've been feeling like there's a part of me missing, but I've since realized she's right here with us," Jones said.
+"She never left; she's right here with all of us."

-Pendleton was shot in the back on January 29.
-She and classmates were in a neighborhood park about a mile from President Obama's Chicago home.
+Pendleton was shot in the back on Jan.
+29. She and classmates were in a neighborhood park about a mile from President Obama's Chicago home.
 Pendleton was caught up in a gang turf war, her group possibly mistaken for rival gang members.
-So far there's been no arrests.
+So far there have been no arrests.

-FATHER MICHAEL PFLEGER: We must become the interrupters of funeral procession.
-We, all of us, must become the interrupters of this genocide.
-We must interrupt the code of silence that is hiding people, killers in our own community.
+"We must become the interrupters of funeral processions ... all of us must become the interrupters of this genocide," Pfleger said.
+"We must interrupt the code of silence that is hiding people, killers in our own community."

-CORLEY: Hadiya Pendleton's death brought new attention to often overlooked urban violence and the debate over gun violence.
-She was one of 42 people killed in Chicago in January.
+Pendleton was one of 42 people killed in Chicago in January.
+Her death brought new attention to often-overlooked urban violence and the debate over gun violence.
 Her godfather, Damon Stewart, said he went to a Facebook page and saw that someone had asked what made her death more noteworthy.

-DAMON STEWART: She's important because all those lives and the voices of their families that was ignored or that were silence, she now speaks for.
-If they do not know why she is important, she is a representative, not just of the people of Chicago, she's the representative of the people across this nation who have lost their lives.
+"She's important because all those lives and the voices of their families that were ignored or silent, she now speaks for," Stewart said.
+"She's a representative, not just of the people of Chicago, but a representative of the people across this nation who have lost their lives."

-A petition on a White House website had called on the president to attend Pendleton's funeral.
-Instead, the first lady, who grew up on Chicago's South Side, attended along with Education Secretary Arne Duncan and White House adviser Valerie Jarrett.
-The governor, the mayor and other officials were also present.
+A petition on the White House website had called on the President to attend Pendleton's funeral.
+Instead the first lady, who grew up on Chicago's south side, attended along with Education Secretary Arne Duncan and White House adviser Valerie Jarrett.
+Illinois Gov. Pat Quinn, Chicago Mayor Rahm Emanuel and other officials were also present.

-"I think if he would have came, that would have been made her funeral more about politics and less about Hadiya.
+"I think if he would have came [it] would have been more about politics and less about Hadiya," Sledge said.